Greenhouse: Uses

 Greenhouses allow for greater control over the growing environment of plants.
-Depending upon the technical specification of a greenhouse, key factors which may be controlled include temperature, levels of light and shade, irrigation, fertilizer application, and atmospheric humidity.
+Depending upon the technical specification of a greenhouse, key factors that may be controlled include temperature, levels of light and shade, irrigation, fertilizer application, and atmospheric humidity.
 Greenhouses may be used to overcome shortcomings in the growing qualities of a piece of land, such as a short growing season or poor light levels, and they can thereby improve food production in marginal environments.
 Shade houses are used specifically to provide shade in hot, dry climates.

 As they may enable certain crops to be grown throughout the year, greenhouses are increasingly important in the food supply of high-latitude countries.
 One of the largest complexes in the world is in Almería, Andalucía, Spain, where greenhouses cover almost 200 km2.

 Greenhouses are often used for growing flowers, vegetables, fruits, and transplants.
 Special greenhouse varieties of certain crops, such as tomatoes, are generally used for commercial production.

 Many vegetables and flowers can be grown in greenhouses in late winter and early spring, and then transplanted outside as the weather warms.
 Seed tray racks can also be used to stack seed trays inside the greenhouse for later transplanting outside.
 Hydroponics (especially hydroponic A-frames) can be used to make the most use of the interior space when growing crops to mature size inside the greenhouse.

 Bumblebees can be used as pollinators for pollination, but other types of bees have also been used, as well as artificial pollination.

-The relatively closed environment of a greenhouse has its own unique management requirements, compared with outdoor production.
+The relatively closed environment of a greenhouse has its unique management requirements, compared with outdoor production.
 Pests and diseases, and extremes of temperature and humidity, have to be controlled, and irrigation is necessary to provide water.
 Most greenhouses use sprinklers or drip lines.
 Significant inputs of heat and light may be required, particularly with winter production of warm-weather vegetables.

 Greenhouses also have applications outside of the agriculture industry.
 GlassPoint Solar, located in Fremont, California, encloses solar fields in greenhouses to produce steam for solar-enhanced oil recovery.
 For example, in November 2017 GlassPoint announced that it is developing a solar enhanced oil recovery facility near Bakersfield, CA that uses greenhouses to enclose its parabolic troughs.

 An "alpine house" is a specialized greenhouse used for growing alpine plants.
-The purpose of an alpine house is to mimic the conditions in which alpine plants grow; particularly to provide protection from wet conditions in winter.
-Alpine houses are often unheated, since the plants grown there are hardy, or require at most protection from hard frost in the winter.
+The purpose of an alpine house is to mimic the conditions in which alpine plants grow; particularly to protect from wet conditions in winter.
+Alpine houses are often unheated since the plants grown there are hardy, or require at most protection from hard frost in the winter.
 They are designed to have excellent ventilation.

 Adoption

-Worldwide, there are an estimated nine million acres of greenhouses.
+Worldwide, there are an estimated nine million acres (about thirty-six and a half thousand square kilometers) of greenhouses.